 How do I apply for Winter Fuel Payment?

-If you have received a Winter Fuel Payment previously, you should automatically receive your payment from the organisation that pays your other benefits.
-You should get a Winter Fuel Payment automatically if you get the State Pension.
+If you have received a Winter Fuel Payment previously, you should automatically receive your payment from the Department for Work and Pensions (DWP) that pays your other benefits.
+You should get a Winter Fuel Payment automatically if you get the State Pension in November or December.

 You need to claim your Winter Fuel Payment if either of the following apply: